 "Laura Bates has done it again.
 From bantz to outright brutality, she exposes the landscape of misogyny.
 Passionate and forensic, Bates produces a powerful feminist clarion call.
 The world needs to take notice.
 Things must change" – Anita Anand.

 BOOK OF THE MONTH LIVE Q&A, 7pm on Tuesday 22 September

 Laura Bates will be joining us online talking to Bryony Gordon, and taking questions from the audience: Register for this event

 Read it?
 Loved it?
 Let us know on Twitter, Facebook and Instagram using #HayBookoftheMonth.

-Hay Festival's Book of the Month is our monthly recommendation of a title we've loved and think holds added resonance today.
-While many recommendations celebrate the new, this is a chance to celebrate great works of fiction, non-fiction and poetry – new and old – that reaches through time to touch the present.
+Hay Festival's Book of the Month is our monthly recommendation of a title we love and think holds particular resonance today.
+This is our chance to celebrate great works of fiction, non-fiction and poetry – new and old.

 Throughout the month, we'll share interesting links and articles relating to our selection on social media using #HayBookoftheMonth and invite you all to get involved with your questions and comments.

-If you'd like to recommend a book for consideration, please email firstname.lastname@example.org.
+If you'd like to recommend a book for consideration, please share on social media using #HayBookOfTheMonth.